pablomolnar/functional-programming-scala/README.md

 ### About

-Several exersises and problems solutions implemented using functional programming with Scala
+Several exercises and problems solutions implemented using functional programming with Scala

 ### Demo